langurmonkey/virtualtexture-tools/README.md

 This project contains a couple of scripts to help prepare Sparse Virtual Texture (SVT) datasets for [Gaia Sky](https://codeberg.org/gaiasky/gaiasky).
 The format is quite universal, so they can be used equally for other software packages that support virtual texturing.

-This project provides two scripts: `split-tiles.py` and `generate-lod.py`.
+This project provides three scripts:

+- `split-tiles.py` -- Given a large image, split it into tiles down to a certain level.
+- `generate-lod.py` -- Given the tiles for a given level, create the LOD levels above.
+- `sentinel-query.py` -- Download true color images from the Sentinel-2 satellite and save them with the correct format.

 ## Split tiles